freeCodeCamp/freeCodeCamp/README.md

 ### Platform, Build and Deployment Status

+The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
 The build and deployment status for the code is available in [our DevOps Guide](/docs/devops.md).
-The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org)

 ### License